tobeybill/TISATAFL/report/Report.md

 ## Conclusion

-Since the mid 20th century, CEO and director compensation has has ballooned and caught the attention of many.
-The drastic increase in CEO compensation has often called its legitimacy into question.
-Does paying the higherups oversized saleries really make an impact?
-We've found that, in certain cases, it does.
+Executive management compensation has been inflating at a rate not reflected in worker salaries, traditional firm performance, and firm market performance.
+The drastic increase in executive compensation has often called the legitimacy of the impact these positions have on firm performance into question.
+Does paying executive management abnormally large salaries really make an impact?
+Through our study we have found that, in certain cases, there is a significant impact.

 Our results have supported our hypothesis in the following ways.

-1. Both CEOs and directors are overcompensated: Firm performance will suffer in large firms due to backscratching and underperforming executives, but is improved for mid-size and small firms.
+1. Both CEOs and directors are overcompensated.
+Firm performance will suffer in large firms due to backscratching and underperforming executives, although performance is improved for mid-size and small firms.

-2. The CEO is overcompensated and directors are undercompensated: Firm performance will excel in mid-size and small firms due to a more qualified CEO and strong controls over the board of directors, but will be hurt in large firms.
+2. The CEO is overcompensated and directors are undercompensated.
+Firm performance will excel in mid-size and small firms due to a more qualified CEO and strong control over the board of directors, but will be hurt in large firms.

-3. The CEO is undercompensated and directors are overcompensated: Firm performance will suffer in small firms because the directors are self serving and less motivated to replace the CEO in fear of loosing their compensation, but will improve in large and mid-size firms.
+3. The CEO is undercompensated and directors are overcompensated.
+Firm performance will suffer in small firms because the directors are self-serving and less motivated to replace the CEO in fear of losing their compensation.
+Performance improves in large and mid-size firms.

-4. Both CEOs and directors are undercompensated: Firm performance will excel in large and mid-size firms because the firm has strong governance to prevent overcompensation, but will suffer for the smaller size firms due to lack of adequate motivation.
+4. Both CEOs and directors are undercompensated.
+Firm performance will excel in large and mid-size firms because the firm has strong governance to prevent overcompensation, but will suffer for the smaller-sized firms due to lack of adequate motivation.

 ---
 ## Citations